 An inquisitive mind will prepare you more for college than any academic skill.
 Academic skills are important, but they cannot compare to the desire to seek answers and learn more.
 If you want to succeed in school, find what sparks your curiosity and pursue it.
-You’ll become a life-long learner.
+Summer is the perfect time to expand your mind.
 These summer college preparation tips will help you cultivate a passion for learning.

 The activities here are fun, creative and challenge you to think in different ways.
 Try one or more of these activities this summer and see how they engage you.